 The Hearing

-The hearing process for denied LHWCA claims is one that most workers don’t have to experience.
-If you are not receiving the benefits you believe you are entitled to because of your work-related injury or illness, an experienced lawyer can take you through the process and give you the best chances of getting the decision you want.
+Most workers don’t have to experience the hearing process for a denial of LHWCA benefits.
+If you are not receiving the benefits you believe you are entitled to because of your work-related injury or illness, an experienced lawyer can take you through the process and give you the best chance of getting the decision you want.